 Bear Mountain is the perfect family day trip destination for a variety of easy hikes near NYC.
 For an easy walk with a stroller or a toddler, take the paved trail along the shores of Hessian Lake.
 Stop at the Trailside Museum and Zoo on the east side of the water (there is a restroom near the underpass that takes you there), where you'll find a variety of rehabilitated wild animals including mammals, reptiles, amphibians, and birds.
 At 1,300 feet, the park’s namesake mountain is a fairly strenuous hike for young children.
 But for families with tweens and up, the peak offers spectacular views of the Hudson Valley and, on a clear day, Manhattan.
-At the peak, the Perkins Memorial Tower relates the history of the park and surrounding region through beautiful tile mosaics.
+At its peak, the Perkins Memorial Tower relates the history of the park and the surrounding region through beautiful tile mosaics.
 If you’d like to visit the summit with small children, you can drive to the tower from April through December.
 If you’re visiting in summer, take a row- or pedal-boat out on Hessian Lake.
 From October to March, there's an outdoor ice-skating rink.
-And the historic and beautiful Mountain Inn has restrooms, provisions, and treats galore.
+And the historic and beautiful Bear Mountain Inn has restrooms, provisions, and treats galore.